 Two tax depreciation methods are generally available: a straight-line method and an accelerated method.
 The choice of method must be made on an asset-by-asset basis and, once made, cannot be changed.
 Certain assets may not be depreciated (e.g., natural resources, plots of land).
-In addition, extraordinary depreciation may be used for certain tangible fixed assets acquired from 1 January 2020 until 31 December 2023.
+In addition, extraordinary depreciation may be used for certain tangible fixed assets acquired from 1 January 2024 until 31 December 2028 (under certain conditions).